 - 1. Support for schools and nonprofit organizations in providing professional development for district and school staff regarding parent/guardian and family engagement strategies, which may be provided jointly to teachers, principals, other school leaders, specialized instructional support personnel, paraprofessionals, early childhood educators, and parents/guardians and family members - 2.
 Support for programs that reach parents/guardians and family members at home, in the community, and at school - 3.
 Dissemination of information on best practices focused on parent/guardian and family engagement, especially best practices for increasing the engagement of economically disadvantaged parents/guardians and family members - 4.
-Collaboration with community-based or other organizations or employers with a record of success in improving and increasing parent and family engagement - 5.
+Collaboration, or the provision of subgrants to schools to enable collaboration, with community-based or other organizations or employers with a record of success in improving and increasing parent/guardian and family engagement - 5.
 Any other activities and strategies that the district determines are appropriate and consistent with this policy